-This behavior is particularly useful, if many time steps are taken; so that the whole set of unknowns can no longer be stored in main memory.
+This behavior is particularly useful, if many time steps are taken; so that the whole set of unknowns can no longer be stored in main memory, but access to all parts of the solution is required after the solution process and thus the option only_recent used in Example 5.2.2 is not sufficient.
 Note that all vectors will allocate the required memory when the vector is reinitialized to a new size.
 Hence, for large vectors this may need some time.